FrederikWolter/DevBoardList/README.md

-# DevBoard_List
+# DevBoardList
-List of different development boards and their features
+List of different development boards and their features.